Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: Your left hand.

-A simple yet powerful self-referential puzzle.
-Excellent as a quick coffee break challenge.
+A simple yet effective self-referential puzzle.
+Perfect for a quick break challenge.

 14. The Carpet Anagram (Compound Wordplay)